 Goliath (1 Samuel 17) | Story

-In order to remove this story from the fairytale like ‘Jack and the beanstalk’ this story is not written from the perspective of David but from the perspective of Goliath, and it’s Goliath who is our hero.
+To remove this story from the fairy-tale like ‘Jack and the beanstalk,’ it has not been written from the perspective of David but from the perspective of Goliath, and it’s Goliath who is our hero.
 A hero does not need to be the goodie in the story, but he does need to teach us.
 Have older children read the bible text to discover the story from the perspective of David.
-(There may be a possible future hero lesson on Eliab)

 Main Passage : 1 Samuel 17

-Today’s story is set on a battle field.
+Today’s story is set on a battlefield.
 Two armies were camping on opposite hills where they could see each other.
-On one side were the Israelite’s and on the other side were the Philistine’s.
-They both knew if the battle started many, many men would die.
+On one side were the Israelites and on the other side were the Philistines.
+They both knew that if the battle started, many, many men would die.

 Goliath and the person who carried his shield went down into the valley.
 Goliath took a deep breath and shouted the plan to the Israelite army.
 His voice echoed off the hills.
-Then he looked at the Israelite army and waited.
-Even though they were a long way off he could see they were scared, nobody came out to fight him.
-Eventually Goliath got bored, he kicked the man carrying his shield and they went back to the camp laughing.
-The next day Goliath went back down the hill with his shield man and shouted the challenge, again nobody came.
-For 40 days Goliath went down the hill and every evening he returned laughing to celebrate with the Palestine army.
+Then, he looked at the Israelite army and waited.
+Nobody came out to fight him.
+Eventually, Goliath got bored.
+He kicked the man carrying his shield, and they went back to their camp laughing.
+The next day, Goliath went back down the hill and shouted the challenge again, and the day after, and the day after that, and for 40 days, but still nobody came.

-Then one day he saw that something was going on.
-A young man called David had arrived in the camp as he was shouting the challenge.
-He had arrived carrying food but now he was being taken to the kings tent.
-Goliath kept watching closely and saw him walk out of the tent with no armour, no sword, no shield, just a stick in his hands.
-David went over to a small stream and then David started walking towards him.
+Then one day, a young man called David arrived in the camp as Goliath was shouting the challenge.
+He had arrived carrying food, but now he was being taken to the king’s tent.
+Goliath kept watching closely and saw him walk out of the tent with no armour, no sword, and no shield, just a stick in his hands.
+David went over to and crouched by a small stream and then started walking towards him.

-“You come against me with sword and spear and javelin, but I come against you in the name of the Lord Almighty, the God of the armies of Israel.
-This day the Lord will end your life and the whole world will know that there is a God in Israel.
-All those gathered here will know that it is not by sword or spear that the Lord saves; for the battle is the Lord’s”
+Goliath couldn’t believe it!
+This David was so small even regular armour wouldn’t fit him; he looked almost like a child.
+He started to tease David, laughing at him until, in a loud clear voice, David started to shout, “You come against me with sword and spear and javelin, but I come against you in the name of the Lord Almighty, the God of the armies of Israel.
+This day the Lord will end your life, and the whole world will know that it is not by sword or spear that the Lord saves; for the battle is the Lord’s!”

-Goliath thought David was mad, should he really fight him?
-But then he noticed that in David’s hand was a sling, and as he had been talking David had been spinning the sling round his head.
-As Goliath watched a small round pebbled came flying through the air and hit him hard in the head.
-Everything went blurry, he tried to step forward but was already falling towards the ground, everything went black.
+Goliath thought David was mad.
+Should he really fight him?
+But then he noticed that in David’s hand was a sling.
+As he had been talking, David had been spinning the sling round his head.
+As Goliath watched, a small round pebble came flying through the air and hit his forehead hard.
+Everything went blurry.
+He tried to step forward, but was already falling towards the ground.
+Everything went black.

 Advertisment